The Hidden Emporium

 Subtly, Ruaridh followed, grasping the sign and slipping behind.
 This was certainly something to write in the diary!
 This mysterious door led to a beautiful hallway filled with fairy lights like purple drops of starlight.
 As he walked further in, there formed an entrance to a giant room.

-Above his head, Ruaridh read: Wonders of the World!
+Above his head, Ruaridh read Wonders of the World!
 He was so excited to step into this amazing rooms full of wonders!
 The room was a sort of quadrilateral shape with another hallway with what looked like hotel rooms.
 Hidden by a crimson curtain, was a colossal glass dining table filled where delicious dishes sat.
 The dish-plates were so shiny, Ruaridh could see his reflection clearly.
-Creamy carbonara with bacon, mushroom and spinach was piled on top of spaghetti, peperoni pizza, so juicy that sauce oozed out, and much more.
+Creamy carbona with bacon, mushroom and spinach was piled on top of spaghetti, peperoni pizza, so juicy that sauce oozed out and much more.

 Swiftly, Ruaridh scribbled all the things he had just seen with detail so he could share it to his family.
 The more he looked in this one room full of treasures, there was even more that he wanted to pick up and touch.
 His senses were filled with happiness as he found more.

-On an old crackly wall, sat a mirror.
+On a crackly wall, sat a mirror.
 Ruaridh stared into it and admired the environment around him.
-Suddenly, he spotted a man behind his right shoulder, wearing dusty, black top hat; a chameleon of blues and greens, sat perched on his shoulder like a sneaky, sly sidekick.
+Suddenly, he spotted a man behind his right shoulder, wearing dusty, black top hat.
 “I see you’ve found my Emporium,” he spoke with a wide grin…